Introduction

 Apart from the thoughtfully structured curriculum, I am very thankful to have been under the tutelage of professors who not only made important contributions to their fields, but are also willing to go above and beyond in helping us with our learning and research work every step of the way.

-If you are intellectually curious in the field of literary, film and cultural studies, and would like to tap into a comminity of like-minded individuals, I encourage you to check out this master's programme - you might discover much more of what it has to offer.
+If you are intellectually curious in the field of literary, film and cultural studies, and would like to tap into a community of like-minded individuals, I encourage you to check out this master’s programme – you might discover much more of what it has to offer.